I’m always looking for simple ways to save money.

 I often double or even triple recipes so we can have lunches the next day.

 I store leftovers in glass containers to maintain freshness and use them up within a couple days.
 We get creative with soups and casseroles.

 Also, if an apple or carrot only gets half-eaten, it’s saved for later.
 It can be used in salads or smoothies.

 Currently, Wednesday is our going out day.

 The girls have music lessons, we run errands and do the grocery shopping, and Tori has gymnastics.
 (I have to plan and prep dinner and my teen daughter or husband finishes it up since we get home after 6 PM – see above!)

 This means I have to plan our meals and make a list when shopping.

-Sundays, we all go to church and Sunday school.
+Sundays, we all go to church.
 After lunch, my teen daughter and I go to the gym for about an hour and then go grocery shopping on base (most local stores are closed).

 Keeping to this plan allows me to say no to any extra running around.
 Many homeschoolers and stay at home moms in our area are always going out for field trips, playdates, or shopping entertainment.
 We prefer to stay home and complete our homeschool work.
 This helps me only to fill up my minivan’s gas tank about 2-3 times per month.